Thursday, September 30, 2010

 Tuesday, September 28, 2010

 When I was around 12-16 I made a lot of super 8mm films with my friend Alan: lots of stalking and combat and little kids from the neighborhood outfitted in my dad's giant worn out suits, and fireworks special effects.
 I drew the explosions in with a pin on the emulsion, the old fashioned FLASH GORDON CONQUERS THE UNIVERSE way!
 On my super 8 projector you could do overdubs onto the finished celluloid.
 I'd que up the right section of CAT PEOPLE (1982) in the background as I banged pots to get the perfect Giorgio Moroder score.
-Alan's job was the audience.
+Alan's job was the guns, the casting, the dummies to throw off the roofs.
 We filmed for a week at his grandparents.
 His grandparents loved our movies, unconditionally.
 We could have shown them home movies from Mars and they would have adored them.
 We showed them over and over and they never wearied.

 But when the films get so bad that not even Alan's grandparents could love them... then you are in trouble.